Ingress

 : /wear –> http:// : /wear

-at the end of the target URLs.
-The target applications are not configured with /watch
+Notice watch and wear at the end of the target URLs.
+The target applications are not configured with /watch or /wear paths.
+They are different applications built specifically for their purpose, so they don’t expect /watch or /wear in the URLs

 For example: replace(path, rewrite-target)